 The remote controller's control sticks can be used to change the aircraft's position to avoid a collision during the Smart RTH process.
 Press and hold the button once to start the process, and press the button again to terminate the procedure and regain full control of the aircraft.

-Smart RTH can also be initiated and cancelled through the DJI Mobile SDK.
+Smart RTH can also be initiated and canceled through the DJI Mobile SDK.

 If the Home Point was successfully recorded and the compass is functioning normally, Failsafe RTH will be automatically activated if the remote controller signal is lost for more than three seconds.
 The RTH process may be interrupted and the operator may regain control of the aircraft if the remote controller signal connection is re-established.